raunofreiberg/ui-playbook/README.md

 > WIP

-UI Playbook is an effort to document common UI elements, their functionality, best practices, accessibility requirements and examples.
+UI Playbook is an effort to document common UI components, their functionality, best practices, accessibility requirements and examples.

 </div>